 If you’d like to see more preserving recipes, you’ll find plenty of them on my fermented & preserved Pinterest board.

 Thanks for visiting Tin and Thyme.
-If you make this recipe for rhubarb and ginger chutney, I’d love to hear about it in the comments below.
+If you make this recipe for ginger and rhubarb chutney, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Gingered Rhubarb Chutney.
 PIN IT.